 A unique blend of Irish Setter and Poodle gives us a distinctive designer breed “The Irish Doodle“.
-Adored for their eye-catching features and astounding persona that can’t be overlooked, the Irish Doodle is all you need to make your house a home.
+Adored for their eye-catching features and astounding persona that can’t be overlooked, the Irish Doodles are all you need to make your house a home.

-This Doodle dog is a complete family dog that loves to spend time with its humans.
+This Poodle mix is a complete family dog that loves to spend time with its humans.
 If you are planning to get an Irish Doodle puppy and looking for a comprehensive guide on the breed, you are in the right place.
-In this guide, we’ll cover everything about Irish Doodle including grooming guide, temperament, training, and health-related issues.
+In this guide, you’ll find everything about Irish Doodle including grooming guide, temperament, training, and health-related issues.

 A fantabulous mix of Irish Setter and Poodle